TikhonJelvis/RL-book/chapter3/chapter3.md

 * Theorem of Optimal Policy existence, and proof

-* Bellman Optimality Equation (unlike Bellman Expectation Equation, this is non-linear)
+* Bellman Optimality Equations (unlike Bellman Policy Equations, this are non-linear)

 * Solving the Bellman Optimality Equation (topic of DP and RL algorithms)

 ## Variants and extensions of MDPs

 * continuous states, continuous actions, continuous time, POMDPs
 * Some discussion of MDPs in the real-world, and then explain next chapter is Dynamic Programming to solve Value Function for fixed policy and Optimal Value Function

+## Summary of Key Learnings from this Chapter